syncfusion-content/uwp-docs/uwp/SfDockingManager/Dealing-with-Windows.md

 ### Enable/Disable ContextMenu for Document windows

 Document windows have a ContextMenu button, that contains options for switching between TabItems.
 The button can be enabled/disabled using `ShowDocumentTabStripMenu` property.
-By default, its value is true, to disable this functionality change the property value to false.
+By default, `ShowDocumentTabStripMenu` value is true.
+This functionality can be disabled by setting its value as false.

 {% tabs %}